 The profit margin for the bookmaker based on the percentages for each element in a market.
 Any margin over 100% represents a theoretical profit for the bookmaker.

-A type of betting in which the backer closes the back bet or part of the bet to offset any potential losses or take a known profit.
+A type of betting in which the backer closes the back bet or part of the bet to offset any potential losses or take a known gain.

 Another term for in-play betting which takes place during the match with markets being suspended after a significant event.